couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/getting-started.markdown

  1. Create a project in your favorite IDE and set up the dependencies.

- 1. Write a simple program that demonstrates how to connect to Couchbase Server and save some documents.
+ 2. Write a simple program that demonstrates how to connect to Couchbase Server and save some documents.

- 1. Write a program that demonstrates how to use create, read, update, and delete (CRUD) operations on documents in combination with JSON serialization and deserialization.
+ 3. Write a program that demonstrates how to use create, read, update, and delete (CRUD) operations on documents in combination with JSON serialization and deserialization.

- 1. Explore some of the API methods that provide more specialized functions.
+ 4. Explore some of the API methods that provide more specialized functions.

-At this point we assume that you have a Couchbase Server 2.5 release running and you have the **beer-sample** bucket configured.
+At this point we assume that you have a Couchbase Server 2.5 release (or later) running and you have the **beer-sample** bucket configured.
 If you need help setting up everything, see the following documents:

- * [Using the Couchbase Web Console](http://docs.couchbase.com/couchbase-manual-2.5/#using-the-web-console) for information about using the Couchbase Administrative Console
+ * [Using the Couchbase Web Console](http://docs.couchbase.com/couchbase-manual-2.5/cb-admin/#couchbase-web-console) for information about using the Couchbase Administrative Console

  * [Couchbase
-   CLI](http://docs.couchbase.com/couchbase-manual-2.5/#command-line-interface-for-administration) for information about the command line interface
+   CLI](http://docs.couchbase.com/couchbase-manual-2.5/cb-cli/#command-line-interface-overview) for information about the command line interface

  * [Couchbase REST
-   API](http://docs.couchbase.com/couchbase-manual-2.5/#using-the-rest-api) for information about creating and managing Couchbase resources
+   API](http://docs.couchbase.com/couchbase-manual-2.5/cb-rest-api/) for information about creating and managing Couchbase resources

 The TCP/IP port allocation on Microsoft Windows by default includes a restricted number of ports available for client communication.
 For more information about this issue,